Code of Hammurabi: Earlier law collections

 There are additionally thousands of documents from the practice of law, from before and during the Old Babylonian period.
 These documents include contracts, judicial rulings, letters on legal cases, and reform documents such as that of Urukagina, king of Lagash in the mid-3rd millennium BC, whose reforms combatted corruption.
 Mesopotamia has the most comprehensive surviving legal corpus from before the Digest of Justinian, even compared to those from ancient Greece and Rome.

+It has been suggested that, based on a treaty between Ebla and Mari, several centuries before Ur-Nammu, there existed elements of similar law code.
+Some examples clauses "Breaking a man’s arm—10 shekels of silver.", "Knocking out a man’s eye—10 shekels of silver", and "Tearing off a Mariote’s beard—(its fine is) twenty shekels of silver".